Language-Research-Technology/ldaca-website/content/resources/general-resources/projects-case-studies/index.md

   :items="[
     {
       title: 'Arne ingkerreke apurtelhe-ileme (Gathering all the things together)',
-      description: 'A project with Batchelor Institute that brings together the incredible life\'s work of Veronica Perrurle Dobson AM.\n\nThis project is a guide to Veronica\'s life, work, and publications, and contains links to archival collections of her work.',
+      description: 'A project with Batchelor Institute that brings together the incredible life\'s work of Veronica Perrurle Dobson AM.\n\nThis project is a guide to Veronica\'s life, work and publications, and contains links to archival collections of her work.',
       image: '/news/posts/VeronicaDobson-launch2025/VPD_thumbnail.png',
       link: '/news/posts/VeronicaDobson-launch2025',
     },